AERIAL FUTURES: NEW FUNCTIONS

 JONATHAN D. SOLOMON

 Jonathan D. Solomon is Associate Professor and Department of Architecture, Interior Architecture and Designed Objects at the School of the Art Institute of Chicago.
 His drawings, analytical and counterfactual urban narratives, appear in Cities Without Ground (ORO, 2012), and 13 Projects for the Sheridan Expressway (PAPress, 2004).
-Solomon edits Forty-Five, a journal of outside research, and was curator of the US Pavilion at the 2010 Venice Architecture Biennale.
+Jonathan edits Forty-Five, a journal of outside research, and was curator of the US Pavilion at the 2010 Venice Architecture Biennale.
 His interests include extra-disciplinary, post-growth, and non-anthroponormative design futures.
-Solomon received a BA from Columbia University and an MArch from Princeton University and is a licensed architect in the State of Illinois.
+Jonathan received a BA from Columbia University and an MArch from Princeton University and is a licensed architect in the State of Illinois.

 Juergen Mayer H.

 Juergen Mayer H. is founder and principal of J. MAYER H. und Partner, Architekten mbB, an international, award winning architecture of ce with projects at the intersection of architecture, communication, and new technology.
-From urban planning schemes and buildings to installation work and objects with new materials, Juergen Mayer H. is concerned with the relationship between the human body, technology, and nature; which forms the background for a new production of space.
+From urban planning schemes and buildings to installation work and objects with new materials, Juergen is concerned with the relationship between the human body, technology, and nature; which forms the background for a new production of space.
 National and international awards include the Mies van der Rohe Award, emerging architect, special mention 2003; Holcim Award, winner Europe bronze 2005; and Audi Urban Future Award, 2010.

 Kathy Velikov is an Architect and Associate Professor at the University of Michigan Taubman College of Architecture and Urban Planning.
 She is founding partner of the research-based practice RVTR, which serves as a platform for exploration and experimentation in the agency of architecture and urban design, within the context of dynamic ecological systems, infrastructures, materially and technologically mediated environments, and emerging social organizations.
 Kathy is a recipient of the Architectural League’s Young Architects Award and the Canadian Professional Prix de Rome in Architecture.
 Her practice has won numerous awards and their work has been exhibited widely; most recently “Infundibuliforms” received a 2016 R+D Awards honorable mention from Architect Magazine and they collaborated on EXTRACTION, the Canadian Pavilion for the 2016 Venice Architecture Biennale.
 Kathy is currently working on an exhibition, symposium, and publication titled “Ambiguous Territory: Architecture, Landscape and the Postnatural.”